 The display part of our algorithm is capable of displaying about 250,000 to 275,000 particles per second, depending on how much the density of particles varies within the dataset.
 The more evenly the particles are distributed the faster the rendering is done due to the used hashing approach.
-Note that only the distribution within the Space Shuttle is clustered heavily enough to reduce the number of particles per second to less than 265,000 as seen in table 2.

 The animation of the particles has been tested using two different modes.
 A preview mode was defined using a single step Euler integrator as mentioned in section 3.2.
 The animation mode itself was defined using an adaptive step width Runge-Kutta integrator with an error tolerance of 1% that has also been defined in section 3.2.
-Although one might think the preview mode is a lot faster, this is not true for most of the datasets as updating the distribution octree and removing or inserting particles is very expensive compared to the integration.
+Al-